-In June 2018, the Australian government passed the Corporations Amendment (Asia Region Funds Passport) Act 2018 (Cth), which incorporates the Asia Region Funds Passport (Passport) into the Corporations Act.
+In June 2018, the Government passed the Corporations Amendment (Asia Region Funds Passport) Act 2018 (Cth), which incorporates the Asia Region Funds Passport (Passport) into the Corporations Act.
 The Passport is a region-wide initiative to facilitate the offer of interests in certain collective investment schemes established in Passport member economies to investors in other Passport member economies.
 It aims to provide Australian fund managers with greater access to economies in the Asia-Pacific by reducing existing regulatory hurdles.
 Australia, Japan, Korea, New Zealand and Thailand are all signatories to the Passport's Memorandum of Cooperation.
-While the Passport officially launched on 1 February 2019, at the time of writing, Australia is the only participating economy to have passed laws to enable the Passport to operate.
+The Passport officially launched on 1 February 2019 and Australia has passed laws to enable the Passport to operate.
+Broadly, the Passport requires an eligible fund to apply to its home regulator for a passport and comply with home economy requirements in order to be registered (for Australian funds, this effectively requires registration as a managed investment scheme with ASIC).
+Once registered, the fund must notify the host regulator and meet host economy requirements relating to disclosure, distribution and complaints handling (for offshore funds wishing to be offered in Australia, this effectively requires compliance with the corresponding obligations for registered managed investment schemes).

-In addition to the Passport, the Corporate Collective Investment Vehicle scheme (CCIV) will be a new type of investment vehicle that aims to expand the range of collective investment schemes offered in Australia and will enhance the competitiveness of funds by improving access to overseas markets.
+In addition to the Passport, the Australian Treasury has been consulting on the Corporate Collective Investment Vehicle (CCIV) scheme, which will be a new type of investment vehicle that aims to expand the range of collective investment schemes offered in Australia and will enhance the competitiveness of funds by improving access to overseas markets.
 The CCIV regime is intended to complement the Passport, which will allow Australian fund managers to pursue overseas investment opportunities through a company structure.
-Public consultation on the third tranche of legislation closed on 26 October 2018 and two draft Bills implementing the CCIV regime were released for public consultation on 17 January 2019.
+Two draft Bills implementing the CCIV regime were released for public consultation in January 2019, but no submissions or reports have been issued to date.